 It would be easy to spend days and days visiting museums and galleries full of a range of different artworks in various media and from so many different eras.

-To help you get an idea of what you could see for yourself on an art trip to Amsterdam, I’ve put together a list of some of the highlights in the city.
-There is certainly a lot more than this – but it’s a good start!
+To help you get an idea of what you could see for yourself on an art trip to Amsterdam, I’ve put together a list of some of the best art galleries in Amsterdam.
+There is certainly a lot more than this – but these are the highlights if you want to visit the top ones!

 Van Gogh Museum